INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 ## Installation

 First, you need the BlackLab Server WAR file.
-You can either download the latest release [https://github.com/INL/BlackLab/releases here], or you can build it by cloning the [https://github.com/INL/BlackLab GitHub repository] and building it using Maven.
+You can either download the latest release [here](https://github.com/INL/BlackLab/releases), or you can build it by cloning the [repository](https://github.com/INL/BlackLab GitHub) and building it using Maven.

 BlackLab Server needs to run in a Java application server that support servlets.
 We’ll assume Apache Tomcat here, but others should work almost the same.

 For larger indices, it is important to give Tomcat's JVM enough heap memory.
-See [http://crunchify.com/how-to-change-jvm-heap-setting-xms-xmx-of-tomcat/ here].
+See [here](http://crunchify.com/how-to-change-jvm-heap-setting-xms-xmx-of-tomcat/).
 (If heap memory is low and/or fragmented, the JVM garbage collector might start taking 100% CPU moving objects in order to recover enough free space, slowing things down to a crawl.)

 Place the configuration file blacklab-server.json (see Appendix A) in /etc/blacklab/ or, if you prefer, on the application server’s classpath.
 Make sure at least the “indexCollections” setting is correctly specified (should point to a directory containing one or more BlackLab indices as subdirectories).
 Apart from that, the file could actually be empty: default values are used for missing settings.
 So if you have an index in directory /home/jan/blacklab/test, the minimal blacklab-server.json looks like this: